 Provide individual and personalised assessments of pupil premium students to ascertain their eligibility for GCSE access arrangements and thus ensuring optimum chances of GCSE success.

-Exhaustive assessment of Year 6 children during Induction Week.
-The assessment consists of a standardised spelling and reading test and the students produce a piece of free writing.
+An exhaustive assessment of Year 6 children during Induction Week.
+The assessment consists of a standardised spelling and reading test and the students produce a piece of freewriting.
 Those children whose reading and spelling ages are below the Standard score of 85 will be re-assessed on an individual and personalised basis to ascertain the level of special needs support required to enable vulnerable students to make optimum progress.